ovh/celery-director/docs/docs/guides/write-tasks.md

 is at the beginning of a workflow).

 !!! info "Technical explanation"
-    In Celery the developer can decide if a task is able to received the result of its parents or not with 2 methods : **s()** and **si()**.
+    In Celery the developer can decide if a task is able to receive or not the result of its parents with 2 methods : **s()** and **si()**.
 The *i* means **immutability** and is intended to ignore the parents results.
-So normally, as a developer, you have to be carefull about the method to used and you also have to create your tasks signatures consequently.
+So normally, as a developer, you have to be carefull about the method to use and you also have to create your tasks signatures consequently.

     But Director has been created to simplify that !
 As we decided to received the results of the parents in the `args` parameter we always use the `s()` method.